-For SI: 1" = 25.4 mm; 1 pound per square foot (psf) = 0.0479 kPa
+For SI: 1" (in.) = 25.4 mm; 1 pound per square foot (psf) = 0.0479 kPa

-1. Table values are based on wood framing and furring of Spruce-Pine-Fir or any wood species with a specific gravity of 0.42 or greater in accordance with NDS.
+Table values are based on wood framing and furring of Spruce-Pine-Fir or any wood species with a specific gravity of 0.42 or greater 1. in accordance with NDS.

-2. Nail fasteners shall comply with ASTM F1667, except nail length shall be permitted to exceed ASTM F1667 standard lengths.
-Wood screws and lag screws shall comply with NDS Appendix L and ANSI/ASME B18.6.1.
+Nail fasteners shall comply with ASTM F1667, except nail length shall be permitted to exceed ASTM F1667 standard lengths.
+Wood 2. screws and lag screws shall comply with NDS Appendix L and ANSI/ASME B18.6.1.
 Other approved fasteners of equivalent or greater diameter and bending strength shall be permitted.
 Required fastener minimum penetration shall be permitted to include thickness of wood structural panel sheathing materials.

-3. A minimum 2x wood furring shall be used where the required siding fastener penetration into wood material exceeds 3/4" (19.1 mm) and is not more than 1/2" (38.1 mm), unless approved deformed shank siding nails or siding screws are used to provide equivalent withdrawal strength, allowing the siding connection to be made to a 1x wood furring.
+A minimum 2x wood furring shall be used where the required siding fastener penetration into wood material exceeds 3⁄4 inches (19.1 3. mm) and is not more than 11/2 inches (38.1 mm), unless approved deformed shank siding nails or siding screws are used to provide equivalent withdrawal strength, allowing the siding connection to be made to a 1x wood furring.
+4.

-Furring shall be spaced a maximum of 24" o.c. in a vertical or horizontal orientation.
+Furring shall be spaced a maximum of 24 inches (0.6 m) o.c. in a vertical or horizontal orientation.

-a.
-In a vertical orientation, furring shall be located over wall studs and attached with the required fastener spacing. b.
-Furring strips installed in a horizontal direction shall be fastened at each stud with a number of fasteners equivalent to that required by the fastener spacing.
-If the required nail spacing is 12" o.c. and the studs are 24" o.c., then two (2) nails would be required at each stud (24/12=2).
-In no case shall fasteners be spaced more than 24" (0.6 m) apart.
+In a vertical orientation, furring shall be located over wall studs and attached with the required fastener spacing. a.
+Furring strips installed in a horizontal direction shall be fastened at each stud with a number of fasteners equivalent to b. that required by the fastener spacing.
+If the required nail spacing is 12 inches (0.3 m) o.c. and the stude are 24 inches (0.6 m) o.c., then two (2) nails would be required at each stud (24/12=2).
+In no case shall fasteners be spaced more than 24 inches (0.6 m) apart.

-5. FPIS shall have a minimum compressive strength of 15 psi, in accordance with ASTM C578 or ASTM C1289.
+5. FPIS shall have a minimum compressive strength of 15 psi (103 kPa), in accordance with ASTM C578 or ASTM C1289.